MohammedSaqibMS/Face_Recognition/README.md

-Here’s a professional and engaging `README.md` for your GitHub repository, incorporating emojis and giving due credit.
-Let me know if you’d like further adjustments!

----

 # 🧑‍💻 Face Recognition System

 Welcome to the **Face Recognition System** repository!
 This project leverages deep learning techniques for face verification and recognition using the power of convolutional neural networks and pre-trained models.